 An explainer video should be super straightforward and easy to understand.
 Use simple language and explain your concept in as few words as possible.

 Not sure if your video is simple enough to understand?
 Or maybe it’s too simple and doesn’t include enough information to really answer the question at hand?
 The best way to know if your video has hit the mark is by sharing it with a test audience.
 The best test audience is one that isn’t familiar with your product or the concept you’re explaining.
 That way you can be certain you’ve accomplished what you set out to do.

 Congratulations!
 You’ve made it to the end of our explanation of explainer videos.
 You’re ready to dive in and create your first explainer.
-If you’re interested in a little feedback or a little more inspiration, we’re here for you.
-Join the Animoto Social Video Marketing Community on Facebook or leave a comment below.
+If you’re interested in a little feedback or more inspiration, join the Animoto Social Video Marketing Community on Facebook.
 Happy explainer video making!